twise2/Valyr/README.md

   Range: (min-range-[strength modifier/skill modifier]-range[strength modifier/skill modifier]-max-range) The Range this unit can attack at and the change in their strength/skill at each range
   Energy: The amount of actions this unit can take on a turn.
   Movement: (Sprint-Stamina) How far this unit can move on it's first move of the turn (Sprint) and each subsequent move in the same turn (Stamina)
-  Health: How much "distress" a unit can take before being defeated.
+  Health: How much "damage" a unit can take before being defeated.
   Appraisal: How expensive this unit is to add to your army.
 }
 ```